 - Level 0: Nothing happens, the battery charge level is calculated but is ignored, it means no action is taken when the battery is discharged. - Level 1: BATTERY LOW alarm is raised when the battery level is calculated being less than or equal to 10% of the full charge.
-The BATTERY LOW alarm inhibits the Lifting function. - Level 2: BATTERY LOW alarm is raised when the battery level is calculated being less than or equal to 10% of the full charge.
-The BATTERY LOW alarm reduces the maximum truck speed down to 24% of the full truck speed and it inhibits the Lifting function.
+The BATTERY LOW alarm reduces the maximum speed down to 24% of the full speed and reduces the maximum current down to 50% of the full current. - Level 2: BATTERY LOW alarm is raised when the battery level is calculated being less or equal to 10% of the full charge. - Level 3: BATTERY LOW alarm is raised when the battery level is calculated being less or equal to 10% of the full charge.
+The BATTERY LOW alarm reduces the maximum speed down to 24% of the full speed.